-Cleary Court currently has 2 office suites and 1 shop unit vacant.
-The rent shortfall is due to the vacant ground floor retail units which have been empty since acquisition There is a new full repairing and insuring lease now in place with the Department of Work and Pensions (DWP) for the whole building paying $£795,000$ per annum effective December 2020.
-Orion Gate is fully let.
-Vacant space now amounts to some 27,000fts2 in units B4, CGrnd, C1, C3, C6, C7, D1 and Chertsey House Red House is fully let of which two tenants are charities with peppercorn rents.
-CMS House is fully let.
-Victoria Gate is fully let.
-Midas House was acquired on 31 January 2019.
+Property Cleary Court Cleary Court currently has 2 office suites and 1 shop unit vacant.
+Morris House The rent shortfall is due to the vacant ground floor retail units which have been empty since acquisition 6 Church Street West There is a new full repairing and insuring lease now in place with the Department of Work and Pensions (DWP) for the whole building paying £795,000 per annum effective December 2020.
+Orion Gate Orion Gate is fully let.
+Dukes Court Vacant space now amounts to some 27,000fts2 in units B4, CGrnd, C1, C3, C6, C7, D1 and Chertsey House Red House Red House is fully let of which two tenants are charities with peppercorn rents.
+CMS House Poole Rd CMS House is fully let.
+Victoria Gate Victoria Gate is fully let.
+Midas House Midas House was acquired on 31 January 2019.
 Part of the 1st floor, 2nd floor and 3 floor and 1 shop unit are vacant.
-Albion House was acquired on 29 March 2019.
+Albion House Albion House was acquired on 29 March 2019.
 There is currently 1 void unit.
-63, 65, 67, 69, 71, 73 and 75 Commercial Way were acquired on 2 October 2019.
+A rent renewal has been agreed in January 2022 with a reduced rent for 12 months effective September 2021.
+The rent roll had been reduced to reflect this and will be adjusted back to the full rent in October 2022.
+Commercial Buildings 63, 65, 67, 69, 71, 73 and 75 Commercial Way were acquired on 2 October 2019.
 Number 67 became vacant on 8 May 2020 and was re-let in March 2021 on a new 5 year term at a market rent.
-Number 65 became vacant in November 2021.
-1 Christchurch Way was acquired on 9 November 2019 and is fully let.
-The Goldsworth Park Centre was acquired on 9 April 2020 and is fully let.
-36, 38, 40 and 42 Commercial Way was acquired on 11 November 2020 and is fully let.
+Number 65 became vacant in November 2022.
+1 Christchurch Way 1 Christchurch Way was acquired on 9 November 2019 and is fully let.
+Goldworth Park Centre The Goldsworth Park Centre was acquired on 9 April 2020 and is fully let.
+36-42 Commercial Way 36, 38, 40 and 42 Commercial Way was acquired on 11 November 2020 and is fully let.